Skip to main content

 BK7231NUart2115200-

 Select the correct serial port and baud rate.
-Otherwise, you may not be able to obtain log information as expected.
+Otherwise, you may not get log output.

-• Check connection: Ensure hardware connections are correct and serial cables are undamaged.
+• Check the connection: confirm the hardware connections are correct and the serial cable is undamaged.

-• Match parameters: Configure serial port parameters strictly according to the specifications in the table above.
+• Match the parameters: set the serial port and baud rate exactly as listed in the table above.

-• Analyze logs: Focus on startup logs, error messages, and exceptional outputs.
+• Analyze the logs: focus on startup logs, error messages, and unexpected output.

-Troubleshooting: If you cannot get serial port output, please check hardware connections, serial port parameter settings, and driver installation.
+If you get no serial output, check the hardware connections, the serial parameter settings, and the driver installation.